FlightJobs interview with CEO Espen Høiby

-After a career in the cockpit and the management suite, Espen Høiby established OSM Aviation, offering a new model that handles every aspect of aircrew provision, from recruitment and flight training to take-off.
+After a career in the cockpit and the management suite, Espen Høiby established OSM, offering a new model that handles every aspect of aircrew provision, from recruitment and flight training to take-off.

 Tell us about your career so far